British Wildlife Up Close 2023

 Lynx: The Rewilder's Dream

 Once they roamed free across the British countryside, and now the Eurasian lynx is a leading candidate for re-introduction into the UK.
-Three female lynx are the latest additions to the centre, and will be a highlight of our British Wildlife Photography and Film Making Workshop this June.
+Three lynx - two male, one female - are the latest additions to the centre, and have become a highlight of our British Wildlife Photography and Film Making Workshop!

 Reviews of this British Wildlife Photography Workshop

 Our Conservation, Climate & Communities Commitment In Action

 Southwest England has some of the wildest remaining areas of countryside in Britain, so is a natural choice for this celebration of British wildlife.
 Our base for the workshop provides large enclosures (in some cases so large it can be tricky to find the large deer and wild boar!) and natural settings in harmony with the wild surroundings.